gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 `Log2_Intrinsic` method defines a custom attribute that provides a machine code for `BSR EAX, ECX` instruction.
 Machine code is tied to CPU architecture and this is reflected in the attribute as well.

-`BitOperations` class now has a static constructor that ensures that intrinsic methods of a type are initialized (compiled) before they are used.
+`BitOperations` class now has a static constructor that ensures that intrinsic methods of the type are initialized (compiled) before they are used.

 Here are the performance results of those implementations (lower is better):